Rekha5649/AppsScript/README.md

 # Apps Script
-Apps script is a cloud based scripting language which is used for extending the functionalities of the existing google apps like google sheets, google Docs, and other apps also.
-This scripting language is also used for automating some of the repeatable tasks like sending mails and updating sheets.
+Apps script is a cloud-based scripting language that is used for extending the functionalities of the existing google apps like google sheets, Google Docs, and other apps also.
+This scripting language is also used for automating some of the repeatable tasks like sending emails and updating sheets.